Logo

 • Law: Privacy Act 1988 (Cth) and Australian Privacy Principles (APPs).

-• Children’s Data: Treated as sensitive; parental consent is required for most
+• Children's Data: Treated as sensitive information; parental consent required for all children under 16.